 - c) are, if you are lucky, smart.

 When a problem is raised and the answer evaded academics have a duty to help highlight the evasion.
-To illustrate lets turn to the Net Promoter Score.
+To illustrate let us turn to the Net Promoter Score.
 Because the claims were so strong for NPS it was perhaps inevitable that controversy would ensure.
 This is healthy, critics have a right to criticize and supporters to respond.
-Things can be said to defend NPS — the simplicity is potentially powerful, and the feedback systems interesting — what is not okay is to avoid the question.
+Things can be said to defend NPS.
+The simplicity is potentially powerful, and the feedback systems interesting.
+What I do not think is okay is to avoid the question.

-At this point you might expect a response.
+At this point, you might expect a response.
 An explanation of the connection between NPS and growth and evidence that the research wasn’t flawed.
-Instead Reichheld seems to find calls to support his claims with evidence tedious.
+Instead, Reichheld seems to find calls to support his claims with evidence tedious.
 His thinking seems to be that because managers use the process it must be good.
-Sadly this was the same logic supporting punishing people for being left handed and burning witches.
-People did those for generations but they really weren’t a good idea.
+Sadly this was the same logic supporting punishing people for being left-handed and burning witches.
+People did those for generations but they really weren’t a very good idea.
 The lack of burning witches in your high street is why asking for evidence of causation is a good thing.